 Belfast in Allegany County, New York — The American Northeast (Mid-Atlantic)

 Location.
-42° 20.617′ N, 78° 6.705′ W. Marker is in Belfast, New York, in Allegany County.
-Marker is at the intersection of Main Street (New York State Route 19) and East Hughes Street (County Route 26), on the left when traveling south on Main Street.
+42° 20.627′ N, 78° 6.705′ W. Marker is in Belfast, New York, in Allegany County.
+Memorial is at the intersection of Main Street (New York State Route 19) and Merton Avenue, on the left when traveling south on Main Street.
 Touch for map.
 Marker is in this post office area: Belfast NY 14711, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on July 31, 2014, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 300 times since then and 11 times this year.
+This page has been viewed 329 times since then.
 Photos: 1, 2, 3, 4. submitted on July 31, 2014, by Anton Schwarzmueller of Wilson, New York. • Bill Pfingsten was the editor who published this page.